JBLanier/LazyWeather-for-iOS/README.md

 Thanks for your interest!
 WeatherLazy is in Beta!

-If you'd like to test it out yourself (and don't want to build our code), send an email to johnblanier@gmail.com and I can send you an Apple Testflight invitation!
+If you'd like to test it out yourself (and don't want to build our code), send an email to johnblanier@gmail.com and I can send you an Apple Testflight invitation to download the beta release!

 ## Who We Are